-From the moment that you walk through the door, you will know this 1832 Inn is truly a special place.
+From the moment that you walk through the door, you will know this 1832 Hotel is truly a special place.
 Totally refurbished, this luxurious Manor House still retains its inherent dignity and elegance yet exudes a friendly intimacy.

 Located on Niagara-on-the-Lake’s main street, this luxury hotel is within walking distance to dozens of specialty shops, art galleries, the Shaw Festival, and the Niagara-on-the-Lake Golf Club – North America’s oldest golf course.
 Plus cyclists and walkers can enjoy the nearby Niagara River Recreation Trail, a scenic path along the waterway.

 Stroll back through history and enjoy world class theatre, fine dining, shopping, our estate wineries, farm markets and historical sites.